-After you attend each class, you need to:
+After class, you need to:

-1) Review each lesson and get familiar with new vocab, kanji, and grammar points.

-2) Complete and submit homework assignments on time.

-3) Prepare for lesson tests, and vocab & kanji quizzes (there might be pop quizzes).
+- 1) Review each lesson and get familiar with new vocab, kanji, and grammar points. - 2) Complete and submit homework assignments on time. - 3) Prepare for lesson tests, and vocab & kanji quizzes (there might be pop quizzes).